How to add maven compiler plugin in java project

 It is a common error running maven projects during the application build process.

-It is mismatching java version incompatibility.
+The error is due to mismatching Java version incompatibility.

 If maven-compiler-plugin is not defined, Please add a plugin in pom.xml with the following information.
 Plugin property change via the below code: